- 1 What is an Argumentative Essay?

 This argument structure dates back to the ancient Greeks and Romans.
 In this strategy, the arguer introduces the issue, provides context, clearly states their claim, provides key arguments backed by lots of evidence, and nullifies opposing arguments with valid data.

 Hate conflict?
-This may be the argumentative essay strategy for you.
+This may be the argumentative paper strategy for you.
 At its core, this strategy works to identify compromise aspects for both sides; this approach works to find commonality and an ultimate agreement between two sides rather than proclaiming a winner or loser.
 The focus in this argument in compromise and respect of all sides.

 Remember Spock?
 This is his type of strategy; the Toulmin approach focuses solely on logic to persuade the audience.
 It is heavy on data and often relies on qualifies to narrow the focus of a claim to strengthen the writer’s stance.
 This approach also tends to rely on exceptions, which clearly set limits on the parameters of an argument, thus making a particular stance easier to agree with.